jasonvitagendev/employee-directory-portfolio/README.md

 - client-web - a static website using Typescript and GraphQL, served via nginx
 - db
   - postgresql - a sql database, to store employee table
+  - elasticsearch
-  - elasticsearch - a search engine, for full text queries of employee full name
+    - a search engine, for full text queries of employee full name
+    - an analytics engine for logs analytics
+  - kibana - a data visualization dashboard
 - server - a nodejs service using Typescript and GraphQL
 - sip - a FreeSWITCH server
+- reverse-proxy - an nginx server as the main entry point to APIs and static server, secured with SSL/TLS

 For portfolio purpose, these services reside in a single GIT repository